Panda: A pretrained forecast model for chaotic dynamics: Generation of a Novel Chaotic Systems Dataset

 \subsection{Skew-Product Systems}

-We algorithmically discover skew-product systems following the methodology described in section \ref{subs:skew_systems}.
+We algorithmically discover skew-product systems following the methodology described in Section \ref{subs:skew_systems}.
 Here, we present a subset of 30 of these systems, out of a total of $2 \times 10^4$ in our training set.

-Our starting point is a hand-curated, crowdsourced public dataset of $135$ chaotic low-dimensional dynamical systems described in previous works \cite{gilpin2021chaos,gilpin2023model,zhang2025zero}.
+Our starting point is a hand-curated, crowdsourced public dataset of $129$ chaotic low-dimensional dynamical systems from the nonlinear dynamics literature \cite{gilpin2021chaos,gilpin2023model,zhang2025zero}.
 Each entry comprises a set of coupled ordinary differential equations with dimensionality between three and ten.
 The parameters and initial conditions for each system have been hand-tuned into the chaotic regime, based on values used in previously-published studies.
-The timescales of different chaotic systems are aligned based on characteristic timescales in either the power spectrum or Lyapunov exponents.
-The numerical integration step is separately controlled based on estimates of each system's Lipschitz constant.
-Each system's attractor has been estimated and used to estimate invariant properties associated with that particular set of equations and parameters, such as the Lyapunov exponent spectrum, fractal dimension, and entropy production rate.